-- Strawberries – you can use fresh strawberries for the frosting.
-If you use frozen strawberries, thaw them first.
+- Strawberries – I prefer fresh strawberries for the frosting.
 I recommend fresh berries for decoration.
 If you love strawberries, try my strawberry mousse recipe and strawberry chocolate chip cookies.

 - Butter-Use unsalted room temperature butter for the frosting.

-- Cream cheese– Use full fat brick style cream cheese.
+- Cream cheese– Use full fat, room temperature brick style cream cheese.
 It’s important the cream cheese is at room temperature.
-If the cream cheese or butter are cold, the frosting will be lumpy.

 See recipe card below for quantities and instructions.

-- Buttermilk- Substitute buttermilk, full fat plain milk yogurt, or Greek yogurt for the sour cream.
+- In place of sour cream, use buttermilk, full fat plain milk yogurt, or Greek yogurt.

-- Coffee-Use hot coffee in place of hot water.
+- Use hot coffee instead of hot water.
 It won’t make the cake taste like coffee.
-It will amplify the chocolate flavor!
+It will intensify the chocolate flavor!

-- Sprinkles- Swap in some festive sprinkles in place of the cocoa crumbles!
+- Use sprinkles in place of the cocoa crumbles!

-Step 1: In a medium mixing bowl, sift together the all-purpose, cocoa powder, sugar, baking powder, baking soda and salt.
-Whisk to combine.
+Step 1: (Photo 1 above)Combine the all-purpose, cocoa powder, sugar, baking powder, baking soda and salt.

-Step 2: Beat the room temperature butter and cream cheese with an electric mixer cream cheese til combined.
-Add the powdered sugar and beat until light and fluffy.
-Add the vanilla extract, cooled strawberry mixture and a pinch of salt.
-Beat 1-2 minutes until completely combined.
+Step 7: (Photo 7 above) Beat the butter and cream cheese.
+Add the powdered sugar.
+Beat until light and fluffy.
+Add the vanilla, strawberry mixture and salt.
+Beat until completely combined.

 Expert Baking Tips

-- Tip #3: Bottom sides up.
-Place the cakes bottom side up.
+- Place the cakes bottom side up.
 The bottoms of the cakes are smoother.
 They are easier to frost.

-Use a square shaped pan and a round pan.
+Use 1 square shaped pan and 1 round pan.
 They should be the same size.
 This recipe uses two 8 inch pans.
 Once baked, slice the round cake in half and place the two halves next to the square cake to form a heart shape.

-If the strawberries have not been cooked long enough, they will be watery.
-Cook strawberries long enough so that the fruit reduces, thickens and develops a jam-like texture.
-If you use fresh or chopped strawberries without reducing them, the frosting will be too runny.
+If the strawberries aren’t cooked long enough, they’ll be watery.
+Cook them long enough that the fruit reduces, thickens and develops a jam-like texture.

 Store this chocolate heart cake in an airtight container in the fridge for up to 5 days.
-The cake tastes best at room temperature.
-Allow cake to come to room temperature for 1 hour before serving.
+Allow cake to come to room temperature before serving.

 More Recipes You Will Love